DVRM65/noahide-faq/README.md

 Other names for Noahides are B'Nei Noach (Children of Noah), Righteous Gentile or Noachide.

+There are also a few contexts where the term Noahide is used to referred to any non-jew, whether Torah-observant or not.
+However, this is not the term that is used here and its usage should be discouraged.

 ## Where in the Torah are the Noahide Laws found?